 Grant applications are desired for theoretical and computational research on innovative concepts that have the possibility of leading to improved magnetic fusion systems.
 Increased theoretical and computational research is needed to help in the analysis of experimental data and aid in planning innovative fusion related experiments.
-Topics of interest include: equilibrium and stability of 3D systems, including island formation; extension of turbulence models to 3D systems; improvement in extended MHD modeling of RFPs; increased understanding of turbulent transport in RFPs; and spheromak formation.
-Applications are also desired for theoretical and computational research on integrated studies that include multiple topics.
+Concepts of interest include but are not limited to compressional heating of magnetized plasmas, field reversed configuration, spheromak, levitated dipole, plasma jets, centrifugal confinement, reversed field pinch, spherical torus, and stellarator.